dibyadas/Midas/README.md

 The code needs more documentation and refactoring and is open for PRs and issues.
 Cheers :beers: !
 ##### Footnote:

 I wrote this as an exercise while learning about the asyncio library and thus it is extensively used in this.
 It is single threaded has a low memory footprint.
-Since I am not an expert in async programs there might be many bugs in this so please let me know by creating an issue that you find.
+The code can be improved in many places as I am still learning the nuances of async programming in Python and this started merely as a test to implement the async concepts that I was learning.
+Please let me know any suggestions or bugs found.